Dynamic context-based updating of object representations in visual cortex

 This article is not in any list yet, why not save it to one of your lists.Abstract

-In everyday vision, objects in scenes are often poorly or only partially visible, for example because they are occluded or appear in the periphery.
-Previous studies have shown that the visual system can reconstruct missing object information based on the spatial context in static displays.
-Real-world vision is dynamic, however, causing the visual appearance of objects (e.g., their size and viewpoint) to change as we move.
-Importantly, these changes are highly predictable from the 3D structure of the surrounding scene, raising the possibility that the visual cortex dynamically updates object representations using this predictive contextual information.
-Here, we tested this hypothesis in two fMRI studies (N=65).
-Experiment 1 showed that visual representations of objects were sharpened when they rotated congruently (rather than incongruently) with the surrounding scene.
-Moreover, Experiment 2 showed that the updated orientation of the object (as dictated by the surrounding scene) could be decoded from visual cortex activity, even when the object itself was not visible.
-These findings indicate that predictive processes in the visual cortex follow the geometric structure of the environment, thus providing a mechanism that leverages predictions to aid object perception in dynamic real-world environments.
+Objects in real-world scenes are often poorly or partially visible, for example because they are occluded or appear in the periphery.
+An additional challenge of real-world vision is that it is dynamic, causing the appearance of objects (e.g., their size and orientation) to change as we move.
+Importantly, however, these changes are predictable from the 3D structure of the surrounding scene.
+In two fMRI studies, we find that visual cortex dynamically updates object representations using this predictive contextual information.
+Firstly, visual cortical representations of objects were enhanced when they rotated congruently (versus incongruently) with the surrounding scene.
+Secondly, the inferred orientation of the object could be decoded from visual cortex activity even when the object was fully occluded.
+These findings indicate that predictive processes in visual cortex follow the geometric structure of the environment, providing a mechanism to support object perception in dynamic natural vision.